KMS states on $C^*$-algebras associated to a family of $*$-commuting local homeomorphisms: Introduction

 \subsection{Outline}

 We begin with a section on background material.
-We first discuss some general properties of Hilbert bimodules and their representations.
-One technical difference between our analysis and that of Hong-Larsen-Szyma\'{n}ski \cite{HLS} is that our bimodules do not have orthonormal bases, but do have Parseval frames.
-So we review basic properties of such frames.
+We first discuss some general properties of Hilbert bimodules, their representations and some properties of their Parseval frames.
 Then in \S\ref{prodsys}, we review Fowler's definition of product systems and the family of compactly aligned product systems.
 In \S\ref{NTalg}, we discuss the Nica-Toeplitz algebra, and establish some basic properties which are hard to point to in the literature.
 In particular, we show that the Cuntz--Pimsner algebra, which was defined in \cite{Fo} as a quotient of $\TT(X)$, can also be viewed as a quotient of $\NT(X)$.
 We then have some short notes about various other topics, including a discussion of the $*$-commuting hypothesis.

 In \S\ref{sec3}, we start with $k$ commuting local homeomorphisms on a compact Hausdorff space $Z$, and construct a compactly aligned product system $X$ over $\N^k$.
 This is based on constructions of Larsen \cite{Lar} and Brownlowe \cite[Proposition~3.2]{Br}.